OctopusAshes/longitudinal-voice-biomarker-sandbox/README.md

 - detecting a real change early;
 - avoiding frequent false alerts during a stable period.

-This project is a small simulation for making those assumptions and trade-offs visible before working with real longitudinal data.
+So, this project is a small simulation for making those assumptions and trade-offs visible before working with real longitudinal data, and to remind myself what is required in designing a longitudinal study.

 ## Main question